Research Assistants for Sea Turtle Nesting Conservation Program Costa Rica

 Duration of program:

 Approximately 3 months per period

-Research Assistants (RAs) pay an US$1100-1400 fee that covers basic meals and accommodation for the entire internship.
-We provide a training workshop upon arrival.
+Research assistants are expected to stay at the project site for the entire term for which they are selected.
+RAs pay an US$1200-1800 fee that covers three basic meals and accommodation for the entire internship.
+Turtle Trax and CREMA provide a training workshop upon arrival.
 This includes several lectures on current sea turtle conservation research topics, safety training, team building activities, and field research training.
-All RAs have the option of participating in the Independent Research Project Program, in which they can complete a project with their team during the internship with the assistance of one of our biologists.
-All interns must follow our Program Rules for the entire duration of their placement.
+All RAs have the option of participating in the Independent Research Project Program, in which they can complete a project with their team during the internship with the assistance of one of CREMA’s biologists.
+All interns must follow the Turtle Trax/CREMA Program Rules for the entire duration of their placement.
 Failure to do so results in immediate termination of placement without refund.

 There are no reviews to display

 Apply nowMembers only content - Register or Login